lazear/microlisp/CONTRIBUTING.md

 * Compilation: Typically, try to compile using the provided Makefile settings/CFLAGS.
 The goal is to compile most projects with `-Wall -Wextra -Werror`, although exceptions are allowed.
 * Formatting: 4 spaces to a tab.
 If a .clang-format file is provided, please format code using clang-format before submitting a PR

+### For Rust Projects

+* Compilation: Code should compile without warnings or errors.
+* Testing: Code should have tests, where applicable
+* Formatting: Use `rustfmt`